SAP/open-ux-tools/.changeset/late-spiders-boil.md

 '@sap-ux/ui-components': minor
 ---

-UICombobox, UIDropdown, UIContextualMenu.
-Support headers and separators.
+Enhancements for DropdownMenues.
+UICombobox, UIDropdown and UIContextualMenu - support headers and separators.
+UIContextualMenu - support item text with icons(rendered on right).